petershin/liferay-learn/docs/dxp/latest/en/collaboration-and-social/wiki/developer-guide/wiki-api-basics.md

    }
    ```

-1. Execute the `WikiPage_POST_ToNode` shell script or Java class using the above node ID for its parameter.
+1. Execute `WikiPage_POST_ToNode` using the above node ID for its parameter.
 This creates a new Wiki page for the specified node.

    **For cURL:**